 Though his other signature pastry, the DKA, outsells the cronut 2 to 1.
 It's a caramelized croissant type treat with a gooey center and the perfect combination of sweet and buttery.

-4. Ceci Cela Patisserie
+5. Ceci Cela Patisserie

 If you’re searching for the best traditional French croissants, and more specifically a traditional almond croissant, head on over to Ceci Cela.
-This lower east side bakery makes an almond croissant that is very different from the typical almond croissant you will find in the states.
+This lower east side bakery makes an almond croissant that is very different from the typical almond croissant you'll find in the states.
 You can actually see the crushed almonds in the almond paste.
-Almost more like an almond butter than the pastry almond crème you typically see.
+Almost more like an almond butter than the pastry almond creme you typically see.

-I grabbed my croissants from Bell’s Coffee & Design.
+I grabbed my croissants from Bell’s Coffee & Design (now closed).
 The barista, who just happened to be from France, confirmed my research and taste buds.
-He noted that not only does Ceci Cela make the best croissant in NYC, but that they’re exactly what you would find in France and made “the correct way”.
+He noted that not only does Ceci Cela make the best croissant in NYC, but they’re exactly what you would find in France and made “the correct way”.

 Need an activity after sampling the best croissants in NYC?
 Check out the tours below!

 SHARE THE LOVE AND SAVE THIS POST ON PINTEREST!

 Best Croissants NYC - TOP 5